 11. The Dragon’s Apprentice

 As a parent of a thrill-seeking preschooler, it’s fantastic that the park has a roller coaster option for kids who want to ride The Dragon but aren’t tall enough.
 Mimicking what it’s like to soar on the back of a dragon, kids 36 inches and taller can ride this Duplo roller coaster with a parent.
+We love this ride and my 5 YO daughter always asks to go more than once!

 12. Driving School

 One of the main attractions in Lego City, kids 6-13 years of age can earn a Legoland Driving License by driving a Lego “go-cart” around the massive city park track, teaching them early the rules of the road!
+My kids are so proud to drive a car and show off their driver’s license.
+The lines can be a little longer than others, so start at this section of the park and work your way back!

 13. Junior Driving School

 Kudos to Legoland for offering another Junior version of a popular ride for younger kids!
 Kids aged 3-5 can also earn a Legoland Driver’s Licence and experience the thrill of driving a car around Lego City.
+Note to parents: this line moves slower than the other one, so bring a little bit of patience for the little guys and perhaps use waiting in line as snack time.

 5 Lego Pirates & Lego City Water Rides